 Tad (6) and Elo (5) are playing.
 They are coming to my room and ask me not to look at them, “You don’t know we are here, and you know why?
 It's because we are invisible.”
 “Okay.”
 I try to ignore them.
 Tad, “We are on a mission.”
 “Okay.”
 I am informed they need to … Continue reading Power to the little ones

 Her Royal Highness, Taino Princess Elo, rises from her comfy bed with a grumpy face.
 From the height of her four-year-old regal self she orders her siblings out of bed at 6:30 am and declares that pancakes are to be the royal dish on this morning’s breakfast table.
 En route to the stairs, she makes … Continue reading The Carnival Princess

-It’s time to get back into the saddle… I’ve not written any story since a very long time.
+It’s time to get back in the saddle… I’ve not written any story since a very long time.
 Call it writer’s block.
 Or, too many things going on in my life.
 My journal grew by some lines but remained quite meager in all of 2019 despite experiencing so many horrid events that I could have … Continue reading It’s time.

 Lent 2019.
 I am reflecting on my life's journey.
 More than twenty years have passed since… We step out of Kingston’s Stella Maris church when Valerie, my parish friend, approaches me, “Want to go to Holy Land with the Bishops of the Antilles Episcopal Conference in January ‘99?”
 It’s 1998.
 A few months ago, the … Continue reading God’s Pencil

 I was not even ten when my parents sent me to a 6-weeks cure for children to Norderney, one of the islands that stretch like a string of pearls in Germany’s North Sea.
 I was a tiny, underweight child and they hoped that some healthy sea air would strengthen my appetite and foster my growth. … Continue reading The Sea